vitsiozo/INM705-Cityscapes/README.md

 These files should be downloaded to the `data/leftImg8bit` and `data/coarse` directories, respectively.
 These are later read by `CityScapesDataset.py` when running a model.

 # Wandb considerations.
-If you are logged to a wandb account, all models and their interesting data can be logged its account.
+If you are logged to a wandb account, all models and their interesting data can be logged in this account.

 In Hyperion, you might want to modify the `WANDB_API_KEY` inside the `sh` file.